baishalidutta/EPAR-Sentiment-Analysis/README.md

 `python3 app_web.py`

 This will start a local server that you can access in your browser.
 By default, the server will be started in `http://127.0.0.1:7860/`.
-You can type in any sentence, choose the classifier and find out what polarity the classifier determines.
+You can type in any sentence, choose the classifier and find out which target class the classifier determines.

 ## Developer